 Ref Key questions Legislation/policy source Yes/No Documents demonstrating compliance 53.
 (PM) Get ready for submission and examination, this might mean starting the process of appointing a programme officer, securing rooms for a potential hearing and other practical arrangements.
 Refer to guidance from the Planning Inspectorate.
-See PINS Procedure Guide for Local Plan Examinations 2021 N/A Stage not reached 54.
-(PM) Have you obtained the relevant authority permissions to submit the plan to the Secretary of State via the Planning Inspectorate (PINS) Yes Covering Council report and Council minutes for Pre-Submission Draft Local Plan Partial Update, October 2024: Full Council on 15 th October 2024 agreed to the submission of the Pre-Submission Draft to the Secretary of State subject to no substantive changes to policy direction.
+See PINS Procedure Guide for Local Plan Examinations 2021 Yes Programme officer appointed.
+Securing rooms will depend on timings.
+54. (PM) Have you obtained the relevant authority permissions to submit the plan to the Secretary of State via the Planning Inspectorate (PINS) Yes Covering Council report and Council minutes for Pre-Submission Draft Local Plan Partial Update, October 2024: Full Council on 15 th October 2024 agreed to the submission of the Pre-Submission Draft to the Secretary of State subject to no substantive changes to policy direction.
 55. (L) Have you collated all of the representations made to the publication draft plan policies update?
-P&CPA Section 20(3) T&CPA Reg 22(1)(e) N/A Stage not reached 56.
+P&CPA Section 20(3) T&CPA Reg 22(1)(e) Yes Copies of Regulation 19 representations 56.
 (PM) Does each representation made have a unique ID and contact details?
 PINs require that these are provided in an electronic database enabling the full text of each representation to be accessed easily in both policy and paragraph number order and representor order.
-The database should also clearly identify those who have made a request to be heard by the Inspector under section 20(6) of the PCPA See PINS Procedure Guide for Local Plan Examinations 2021 N/A Stage not reached 57.
-(L) Have you assembled the relevant supporting documents (documents relevant to the preparation of your plan which normally includes or comprises the evidence base)?
-P&CPA Section 20(3) T&CPA Reg 22(1)(g) N/A Stage not reached 58.
+The database should also clearly identify those who have made a request to be heard by the Inspector under section 20(6) of the PCPA See PINS Procedure Guide for Local Plan Examinations 2021 No A unique ID is not given and an electronic database is not available.
+There are a relatively small number of representations and these are submitted separately.
+57. (L) Have you assembled the relevant supporting documents (documents relevant to the preparation of your plan which normally includes or comprises the evidence base)?
+P&CPA Section 20(3) T&CPA Reg 22(1)(g) Yes Documents included alongside submission 58.
 (PM) Do all of the documents that you will submit to the inspectorate have a unique reference listed in an 'Examination Library'?
-N/A Stage not reached
+Yes See evidence list.

 Ref Key questions Legislation/policy source Yes/No Documents demonstrating compliance 59.
 (L/PM) You may need to consider whether you need to redact certain personal details from representations for the website and inspection purposes.
 However, those who have made representations should be able to contact one another and documents should be provided without details redacted.
 See the guidance from the Planning Inspectorate.
-General Data Protection Regulation 2018 See PINS Procedure Guide for Local Plan Examinations 2021 N/A Stage not reached 60.
-(L) Have you prepared a statement setting out: Which bodies and persons were invited to make representations under Regulation 18 How they were invited A summary of the main issues raised How the representations have been taken into account P&CPA Section 20 (3) T&CPA Reg 22(1)(c) N/A A Statement of Consultation covering these matters will be prepared when consultation is complete 61.
-(L) Have you prepared a statement giving: the number of representations made under Regulation 22 a summary of the main issues raised OR Stating that no representations were made P&CPA Section 20(3) T&CPA Reg 22(1)(c) N/A A Statement of Consultation covering these matters will be prepared when consultation is complete 62.
+General Data Protection Regulation 2018 See PINS Procedure Guide for Local Plan Examinations 2021 Yes Personal details redacted.
+60. (L) Have you prepared a statement setting out: Which bodies and persons were invited to make representations under Regulation 18 How they were invited A summary of the main issues raised How the representations have been taken into account P&CPA Section 20 (3) T&CPA Reg 22(1)(c) Yes Statement of Consultation on Pre-Submission Draft Local Plan Partial Update 61.
+(L) Have you prepared a statement giving: the number of representations made under Regulation 22 a summary of the main issues raised OR Stating that no representations were made P&CPA Section 20(3) T&CPA Reg 22(1)(c) Yes Statement of Consultation on Pre-Submission Draft Local Plan Partial Update 62.
 (PM) Consider what documents need printing to ensure that hard copies are available where necessary for inspection and for the examination library.
-See PINS Procedure Guide for Local Plan Examinations 2021 N/A Stage not reached
+See PINS Procedure Guide for Local Plan Examinations 2021 Yes Documents generally not printed at this stage, but there is scope to make printed documents available where necessary.